Ayalaan: Design

-Bejoy Arputharaj, the CEO of Phantom FX which handled the film's visual effects and whom served as the supervisor worked with Ravikumar on conceptualising the design for the alien character.
+Bejoy Arputharaj, the CEO of Phantom FX which handled the film's visual effects and who served as the supervisor worked with Ravikumar on conceptualising the design for the alien character.
 Ravikumar sketched the initial design of the alien for the past seven years, and wanted it to be a prominent figure appearing throughout the film, as well as portray various emotions and reactions.
 Ravikumar and Bejoy also ensured that the alien should be liked by children as well.
 Hence, they showcased the initial designs of the alien character to children for look tests and they finalised the design after their approval.

 A puppet resembling the alien was procured from the United States to ensure precision in lighting and details by cinematographer Nirav Shah's team, that costed around ₹2 crores.
 However, due to the delay in obtaining the model from there, they decided to develop an indigenous puppet resembling the alien by art director Muthuraj, during production.
 The team then captured the movements of the alien through motion capture performance with Venkatesh as the stand-in, and then combine it using visual effects.
 During pre-production in 2017, the motion capture technology costed around ₹80 lakhs, they went ahead with a motion capture suit of ₹20 lakhs due to budget constraints.
 But during the period of delay, they bought an advanced motion capture suit at a low price, while also performing facial capture for the alien which helped them provide a better quality.

 Post-production

 The film's post-production involved extended visual effects.
-In January 2021, it was reported that the makers need more than 10 months to complete the visual effects, which cost over ₹40 crore.
+In January 2021, it was reported that the makers needed more than 10 months to complete the visual effects, which cost over ₹40 crore.
 The team further brought in several technicians from Hollywood for the computer graphics and digital intermediate works.
 The dubbing for the film began in February 2021.

 Besides providing visual effects, Phantom FX also co-produced the film through Phantom FX Studios, which would mark their first production.
-The film has over 4500 visual effects shots, the most for an Indian film.
+The film has over 4500 visual effects shots, claimed to be the most for an Indian film to that point.
 In an interview with Galatta Plus, Sivakarthikeyan attributed the film's delay due to the incomplete post-production works during the pandemic as visual effects could not be done with multiple restrictions.
 However, the delay helped Ravikumar to use new technologies for the film.